padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 The `locals` options provides us a hash in the email template.
-All we need now it to pass the `name` and the `email` to our `:create` action of the `users` controller:
+All we need now it to pass the `name` and the `email` to our `deliver` method:

 ```ruby